danodus/graphite/README.md

 make run
 ```

-Press 1 to clear the framebuffer.
+- Press 1 to clear the framebuffer.
-Press 2 to draw a line.
+- Press 2 to draw a line.
-Press 3 to draw a cube.
+- Press 3 to draw a cube.
-Press 4 to draw a teapot.
+- Press 4 to draw a teapot.
+- Press 5 to draw a triangle.
+- Press SPACE to start the animation of a cube.